Tech for good: Filling in the government’s gaps

 While traditional industries can get away with ignoring broader social ills or hot-button political issues, tech companies big and small are increasingly expected to solve the former and speak out on the latter — a position that’s either totally fair or a too-high standard depending on who you ask.

-If you asked most of the people on stage at Disrupt last week, that expectation is just another thing that makes tech special.
+If you asked most of the people onstage at Disrupt last week, that expectation is just another thing that makes tech special.
 As the industry soars on the wings of so much venture capital, it’s hard to argue that tech isn’t uniquely positioned to effect major change in areas where it directs its energy.
-In many instances, these changes seek address gaps that the U.S. government hasn’t quite figured out how to bridge yet.
-These themes came up on stage at Disrupt last week in a wide variety of ways.
+In many instances, these changes seek to address gaps that the U.S. government hasn’t quite figured out how to bridge yet.
+These themes came up onstage at Disrupt last week in a variety of ways.

-Disaster Relief
+Disaster relief

-At the Hackathon that ran prior to Disrupt’s big main stage events, a single massive theme emerged loud and clear.
+At the Hackathon that ran prior to Disrupt’s big main-stage events, a single massive theme emerged loud and clear.
 Of the 102 hacks that took the stage, a solid 30 were focused on leveraging tech to aid rescue and relief operations in disaster zones.
-We revisited many of these in a post collecting some of the best projects that could lend a hand in disaster relief efforts.
+We revisited many of these in a post, collecting some of the best projects that could lend a hand in disaster relief efforts.

 A Startup Battlefield participant called Bridgefy also tackled the challenge of disaster relief with a mesh networking service that would allow cell phone communications when traditional mobile infrastructure is disabled by natural disasters.